DavidLandes/game_status/README.md

 4. A `log.txt` file will be generated when the app begins.
 You can also look here for information.
 Any bugs can be reported on Github.

 ### Option 2
-- Remove the `loadArgs()` function and manually hard-code the config variables, defined at the top of the script.
+- Remove the `loadArgs()` function and manually hard-code the config variables, defined at the top of `game_status.pyw`.
     - Look at the config example in `Starter.py` for help.
 - Execute the script